30-Year-Old Finally Moves Out of Parents' NY Home

 State Supreme Court Justice Donald Greenwood ordered him out of the house.
 On Friday, he finally left.

-The 30-year-old man who was evicted from his parents' home has finally left, just hours before a court-ordered deadline.
+The 30-year-old man whose eviction from his parents' suburban home drew national attention finally left Friday, hours before a court-ordered deadline, with financial help from right-wing radio host and conspiracy theorist Alex Jones.

-Michael Rotondo expressed relief Friday morning as he left his parents' home in Camillus, New York.
-The Post-Standard of Syracuse reports that Rotondo left 2 ½ hours before the noon deadline set by a judge last week.
+Michael Rotondo honked and waved to reporters as he pulled out of the driveway of his parents' split-level ranch in Camillus, New York, 2 ½ hours before the noon deadline set by a judge last week.

+He said his parents had said goodbye, "more or less," and got his rumbling station wagon running after some false starts, according to the Post-Standard of Syracuse.

+Rotondo had avoided TV crews staked out on the upstate New York road earlier Friday morning by leaving from the back, but returned around 9:30 a.m. in the passenger seat of a pickup truck.
+He loaded a cooler and garbage bags full of items into the truck then dealt with the station wagon, which has a broken coolant system, according to the newspaper.

+Rotondo has said the eviction fight is connected with his efforts to get back visitation time with his 8-year-old son.
+He lost custody and unsupervised visitation with the boy in 2017.

-Rotondo told the newspaper he called the police because he believed his son's Legos were in the basement and his father wouldn't let him look for them.
-The father offered to look for specific items and bring them out if he found them.
+He said he called the police because he believed the boy's Legos were in the basement and his father wouldn't let him look for them.
+Instead, the father offered to look for specific items and, if he found them, bring them out.
+The Legos were found after police arrived.

-In the real-life case of "Failure to Launch," Rotondo's parents' were forced to see a judge to get their son out of the house.

-In the 2006 Matthew McConaughey romantic comedy, the grown son's parents hire a woman to try to speed their son's exit.
+"This isn't a game show," Rotondo said, explaining to the newspaper why he called police.
+"I don't have to guess what's behind Door No. 1."

+Calls made to Mark and Christina Rotondo's home on Friday were not answered.